WVU Cancer Institute Regional Cancer Center

 For more information about the Lung Nodule Program or to refer a patient, Contact our Nurse Navigator: 304-596-2861.

 WVU Cancer Institute partners with the WVU Heart and Vascular Institute in Martinsburg to provide Thoracic Oncology services to our lung and esophageal cancer population.
 Ghulam Abbas, M.D., M.H.C.M., F.A.C.S., uses the most advanced equipment and latest surgical techniques, including minimally-invasive robotic surgery and video-assisted thoracic surgery, to achieve the best possible patient outcomes.
 The WVU Heart and Vascular Institute Division of Thoracic Surgery has earned a distinguished three-star (highest) rating from The Society of Thoracic Surgeons for esophageal cancer patient care and robotic esophagostomy outcomes.
 For more information, visit Berkeley Medical Center Thoracic Surgery.

 The Cancer and Infusion Center

-Our newly-renovated Cancer and Infusion center is located in the Dorothy McCormick Center at Berkeley Medical Center.
-Or facility allows for patients to see their Oncologist and receive treatment in one convenient location.
+Our newly-renovated Cancer and Infusion Center is located in the Dorothy McCormick Center at Berkeley Medical Center.
+Our facility allows for patients to see their Oncologist and receive treatment in one convenient location.